-Awareness raising: One of the most important steps that need to be taken when creating an inclusive environment is awareness-raising.
-This should be aimed at:
+One of the most important steps we need to take when creating an inclusive environment is awareness-raising, aiming at:

 - Everybody in the education management system including teachers, principals, teacher educators, policy planners and administrators.
-This can be realised through either short-term or long-term programmes and by including components related to inclusion into existing CPD programmes.
+We can realise this through either short-term or long-term programmes and by including components related to inclusion into existing CPD programmes.

-- Parents – both of learners with and without special needs.
+- Parents both of learners with and without special needs.
 It is important that parents of learners without special needs understand the reasons for accommodating learners with special needs and parents of children with special needs understand which accommodations their children need.
 Involving the parents in creating an inclusive environment will bring more positive results.
-This can be done through regular discussions with parents, through parents’ meetings and through other means such as leaflets.
+We can achieve this through regular discussions with parents, through parents’ meetings and through other means such as leaflets.

 - Learners – it is also vital to make learners aware that some of their peers need special accommodations in the learning process.

-Legislation: Eleweke and Rodda (2002) identify the absence of enabling legislation as a major problem in implementing inclusive education particularly in developing countries.
+Eleweke and Rodda (2002) identify the absence of enabling legislation as a major problem in implementing inclusive education, particularly in developing countries.
 Therefore, a country/education system needs some enabling legislation of inclusive practices, for example, giving extra time in exams for learners with learning difficulties such as dyslexia.

-Resources: Providing teachers with necessary training and physical resources to implement inclusive practices and providing learners with special needs the resources that they need would make the school environment more inclusive.
+Providing teachers with the necessary training and physical resources to implement inclusive practices and providing learners with special needs the resources that they need would make the school environment more inclusive.

-I spoke about creating and Inclusive Classroom at ELTOC 2019, click here to watch the recording!
+I spoke about creating an Inclusive Classroom at ELTOC 2019, click here to watch the recording!

-Dr Bimali Indrarathne is a lecturer in the Department of Education, University of York.
-She researches second language acquisition/pedagogy and teacher education.
+Dr Bimali Indrarathne is a lecturer in the Department of Education, University of York, researching second language acquisition/pedagogy and teacher education.
 She has been involved in several teacher training projects on dyslexia and inclusive practices in South Asia.
-She is also an educator on the Lancaster University’s MOOC on Dyslexia and Foreign Language Teaching.
+She is also an educator on Lancaster University’s MOOC on Dyslexia and Foreign Language Teaching.

-Alawadh, A. S. (2016).
+- Alawadh, A. S. (2016).
 Teachers perceptions of the challenges related to provision of services for learners with specific learning difficulties (dyslexia) in Kuwaiti government primary schools.
 Unpublished PhD Thesis.
-University of York.
+The University of York.